Eocene: Early Eocene

+Equable climate problem

 One of the unique features of the Eocene's climate as mentioned before was the equable and homogeneous climate that existed in the early parts of the Eocene.
 A multitude of proxies support the presence of a warmer equable climate being present during this period of time.
 A few of these proxies include the presence of fossils native to warm climates, such as crocodiles, located in the higher latitudes, the presence in the high latitudes of frost-intolerant flora such as palm trees which cannot survive during sustained freezes, and fossils of snakes found in the tropics that would require much higher average temperatures to sustain them.
-TEX86 BAYSPAR measurements indicate extremely high sea surface temperatures of 40 C to 45 C at low latitudes, although clumped isotope analyses point to a maximum low latitude sea surface temperature of 36.3 C ± 1.9 C-change during the Early Eocene Climatic Optimum.
+TEX86 BAYSPAR measurements indicate extremely high sea surface temperatures of 40 C to 45 C at low latitudes, although clumped isotope analyses point to a maximum low latitude sea surface temperature of 36.3 C ± 1.9 C-change during the EECO.
 Relative to present-day values, bottom water temperatures are 10 C-change higher according to isotope proxies.
 With these bottom water temperatures, temperatures in areas where deep water forms near the poles are unable to be much cooler than the bottom water temperatures.

 An issue arises, however, when trying to model the Eocene and reproduce the results that are found with the proxy data.
 Using all different ranges of greenhouse gasses that occurred during the early Eocene, models were unable to produce the warming that was found at the poles and the reduced seasonality that occurs with winters at the poles being substantially warmer.
 The models, while accurately predicting the tropics, tend to produce significantly cooler temperatures of up to 20 C-change colder than the actual determined temperature at the poles.
-This error has been classified as the “equable climate problem”.
+This error has been classified as the "equable climate problem".
 To solve this problem, the solution would involve finding a process to warm the poles without warming the tropics.
 Some hypotheses and tests which attempt to find the process are listed below.